Paulius0112/90DaysOfDevOps/Days/day01.md

 - You are limited to running up to total of 20 On-Demand instances across the instance family, purchasing 20 Reserved instances
 - Linux instances are charged by seconds, all other instances by hour
 - Data between instances in different regions is charged (in and out)
+- **On-Demand Capacity Reservation** and **Zonal Reserved Instances** provide a capacity reservation for EC2 instances in a specific AZ

 ## Security groups
 - All Inbound traffic is blocked by default